-In response to the new provincial restrictions, the Centre du patrimoine is presently CLOSED to the public.
-This has created a delay in our genealogy service.
+In response to recent changes in provincial restrictions, the Centre du patrimoine is now OPEN but with limited access.
+Note also that the pandemic has created a delay in our genealogy service.
 We thank you for your patience.

 We encourage you to submit your genealogical orders by mail or electronic means using our online Request Form.